maffi44/slice-4d-shooter/README.md

     "screen_resolution_scale" : 1.0
 }
-EOF
 ```

 **The `settings.json` file is not required for single-player mode or for playing on the official Slice: 4D Shooter servers.**

-Currently, the client can make several connection attempts until success is achieved.
+Currently, the client can make serveral connection attempts until success is achieved.

 The address `8.8.8.8` must be replaced with the hosting address of your server.